vsl/universal-mcp-chat/README.md

 1. **Date/Time Server** (`examples/py/date_mcp_server.py`):
    - Try: "What time is it now?"
-   - Try: "What time is it here?" (requires name "Alex").
+   - Try: "What time is it for me?" (requires name "Alex").
 Here we test how the MCP server interacts with the user.

 2. **Company Info Server** (`examples/py/pvc_company.py`):
    - Try: "What is the website of the VSL PVC company?"